jpata/hepaccelerate-cms/README.md

 #Submit batch jobs after this step is successful
 mkdir /storage/user/$USER/hmm
 export SUBMIT_DIR=`pwd`

+#Prepare the list of datasets (out/datasets.json) and the jobfiles (out/jobfiles/*.json)
+./tests/hmm/run.sh

 cd batch

+#Run the NanoAOD skimming step (cache creation)
+#This is quite heavy (~6h total), so do this one time
+#When adding new samples
+./make_cache_jdl.sh
+condor_submit cache.jdl
+#...wait until done

+#Now run the analysis, this can be between 20 minutes and a few hours
 ./make_submit_jdl.sh
-condor_submit submit.jdl
+condor_submit analyze.jdl
+#...wait until done

-#submit merging and plotting
+#submit merging and plotting, this should be around 30 minutes
-... (wait for completion)
 condor_submit merge.jdl

 cd ..